-3 The ideas regarding the analytical approaches to the first and second results explicated above are also stated in Kawai (2014).
-Basic Macroeconomics, Chapter VIII [column], Chapter IX [column] On the Cause of Involuntary Unemployment.
-4 N. Gregory Mankiw, Macroeconomics, 7th ed., Worth Publishers, 2010, Part 4, chapter 14.
-5 Benassy (1975), Malinvaud (1977), and so forth are other main literature on quantity constraint models.
-6 One may object that the consumer, though not constrained in the goods market, is still constrained since the realized profit differs from the expected one.
-Therefore, this assumption merely serves to simplify the explanation.
-7 Specifically, again the consumer is constrained by the fact that the realized profit is different from the expected one, which we ignore for simplicity.
-8 Since insider-outsider models seem to have theoretical problems, we will discuss them elsewhere.
-9 Since all firms are the same, they choose the same wage.
+- Emeritus Professor at Ryutsu Keizai University, Shin-Matsudo, Chiba 270-8555, Japan.
+E-mail address: kawai@rku.ac.jp. - 1 See Dimand (2010, 2014) regarding Tobin's Keynesianism. - 2 Rebuilding Macroeconomic Theory, Oxford Review of Economic Policy, Spring and Summer 2018, 34. - 3 The ideas regarding the analytical approaches to the first and second results explicated above are already stated in Kawai (2014).
+Basic Macroeconomics, Chapter VIII (Column) On the Price Mechanism in Macro Economy, Chapter IX(Column) On the Cause of Involuntary Unemployment. - 4 Mankiw, N. Gregory, Macroeconomics, 9th ed., Worth Publishers, 2016, Part 5, chapter 15. - 5 Benassy (1975), Malinvaud (1977), and so forth are other main literature on quantity constraint models. - 6 One may object that the consumer, though not constrained in the goods market, is still constrained since the realized profit differs from the expected one.
+Therefore, this assumption merely serves to simplify the explanation. - 7 Specifically, again the consumer is constrained by the fact that the realized profit is different from the expected one, which we ignore for simplicity. - 8 Since insider-outsider models seem to have theoretical problems, we will discuss them elsewhere. - 9 Since all firms are the same, they choose the same wage.
 Thus, V_E and V_S do not depend on what firm a worker is employed by.

 10 Alexopoulos (2004) considers a model variation where shirkers, rather than being fired, receive a lower wage for some period.
 By this change, the cost of forgoing a given amount of wage income does not depend on the prevailing unemployment rate.
 As a result, the no-shirking locus is flat, and the impact of a shift in labor demand falls entirely on employment.

 11 See Yoshikawa (2000) pp. 51-54.